ralopezh/dis-k/README.md

 ## Disclaimer

-I am not an expert programer, so if you find any bug or any way to improve the program, please contact me.
+I am not an expert programmer, so if you find any bug or any way to improve the program, please get in touch with me.